Martini-Force-Field-Initiative/M3-Bible/README.md

   <a href="./building_block_table.pdf"><b>Building block reference table to guide bead type choice</b></a>
 </p>

-The building block table generation is generated from a database made from Refs.
+The building block table is generated from a database compiled from Refs.
 [1-6] and powered by CGsmiles [7].

 ## References